droctothorpe/acodetojoy/content/posts/explain.md

 ---
-title: "Explain in the Membrane"
+title: "Explain in the membrane"
 date: "2019-07-22"
 hideReadMore: true
 Description: An exploration of explainshell and cheat.sh, two excellent bash productivity enhancement tools.